erikvw/django-collect-offline/README.md

 `SyncModelMixin` needs model method `natural_key` and the model manager method `get_by_natural_key`.
 If either or both do not exist, a `SyncError` Exception is raises.
 In the example above, the `CrfModelMixin` declares the `objects` model manager that includes the required manager method.

-`SyncModelMixin` creates `OutgoingTransaction` instances on the same DB as the model for all inserts, updates and deletes.
+For any insert, update or delete of concrete models based on `MaternalCrfModel`, the `SyncModelMixin` creates `OutgoingTransaction` instances on the same DB as the concrete model.

 ### Copy transactions from one DB to another

-If data is entered on 'client' and needs to be synchronized to 'server', your `settings.DATABASES` might be like this:
+Data entered on 'client' eventually needs to be synchronized to 'server'.
+Your `settings.DATABASES` might be like this:

     DATABASES = {
         'default': {},